Residence Life: Questions

 The Department of Public Safety issues all UP student ID cards.
-Public Safety is located at 5408 N. Warren St. and is open 24 hours a day/seven days a week.
+Public Safety is located in Haggerty 100 and is open 24 hours a day, seven days a week.
 To obtain a student ID, please go to Public Safety with your class schedule, a University invoice, or a payment receipt.
 You will have your picture taken for the ID card.
 During new student orientation, the times and locations for obtaining a student ID will be posted.

 Your student ID allows you access to your residence hall and serves as your meal card in University dining facilities.
+It also allows you access to other residence halls during visitation hours.
 You should carry your student ID at all times while on campus.

 A lost room key is a serious concern; it not only relates to the safety of the person who lost the key, but to roommates, future residents, and/or conference guests.
 If you lost your room key, it is extremely important that you immediately report it to a hall staff member so that the room may be re-keyed.
 It is your responsibility to be aware of where your key is at all times!

 Mail service is available on campus.
 Mail is delivered directly to your mailbox in your residence hall daily, except weekends and holidays.
 You may also consult with the University Mail Center located in Tyson Hall 132 for your additional postal needs.